-The table below sets out the fees earned by Steven Hall & Partners services provided in 2017 and 2016, in U.S. dollars.
-Steven Hall & Partners did not earn any additional fees from or provide any services to the Corporation outside of the engagement by the HRCC.
-There were no fees paid in 2017 or 2016 to any other external independent compensation advisor to the Committee.
+The table below sets out the fees earned by Steven Hall & Partners for services provided in 2018 and 2017, in U.S. dollars.
+The table also includes the fees earned by Hugessen Consulting for services provided in 2018, in Canadian dollars.
+Steven Hall & Partners and Hugessen Consulting did not earn any additional fees from or provide any services to the Corporation outside of the engagement by the HRCC.
+There were no fees paid in 2018 or 2017 to any other external independent compensation advisor to the Committee.

-Executive Compensation Related Fees for Services Performed by: Fees for 2017 Fees for 2016 Steven Hall & Partners \$104,430 \$127,690
+Executive Compensation Related Fees for Services Performed by: Fees for 2018 Fees for 2017 Steven Hall & Partners, LLC US\$ 65,254 US\$ 104,430 Hugessen Consulting \$ 104,264 \$ N/A